Septh/ts-run/.github/README.md

 * `export`s are transformed to `module.exports` assignments in CommonJS modules.
 * Type-only `import`s and `export`s, whether explicit (with the `type` keyword) or implicit, are silently removed.

+#### Specifiers
-Therefore, you should simply import your `.ts` scripts as you would with plain Javascript:
+Given the above, you should simply import your `.ts` scripts as you would with plain Javascript:

 ```ts
 // a.ts